malstraem/vulkan-interop-directx/readme.md

 We need to

-1. Create DXGI swapchain and get the texture.
+1. Prepare the "back buffer" texture.

+In case of WinUI - create a DXGI swapchain, get the texture and set the swapchain to the WinUI SwapChainPanel.

 ```csharp
 var swapchainDescription = new SwapChainDesc1